boazsegev/iodine/README.md

 ## Why not EventMachine?

 You can go ahead and use EventMachine if you like.
-They're doing amazing work on that one and it's been used a lot in Ruby-land... really, tons of good developers and people on that project, I'm sure...
+They're doing amazing work on that one and it's been used a lot in Ruby-land... really, tons of good developers and people on that project.

-But me, I prefer to make sure my development software runs the exact same code as my production software.
-So here we are.
+EventMachine also offers some really great optimization features and it was vastly improved upon in the last few years (When I started Iodine, it was far more annoying to work with).

-Also, I don't really understand all the minute details of EventMachine's API, it kept crashing my system every time I reached 1K-2K active connections...
-I'm sure I just don't know how to use EventMachine, but that's just that.
+But there's a distinct approach difference for me.
+EventMachine attempts to give the developer access to the network layer while Iodine attempts to abstract the network layer away.

 Besides, you're here - why not take iodine out for a spin and see for yourself?